aviarytech/ctwg-toolkit-ingress/curated-texts/direct-harm.md

 ---
-term: Direct Harm
+glossaryTerm: Direct Harm
+term: direct-harm
-termType: term
+termType: concept
 glossaryText: >-
   Direct harm is the intentional or unintentional harm that is inflicted by one [peer